Brake van: Past

-To improve braking further, some LMS and LNER brake vans were fitted with vacuum brakes in addition to their normal brake, which could be operated by the guard.
+To further improve braking, some LMS and LNER brake vans were fitted with vacuum brakes in addition to their normal brakes, which the guard could operate.
 Almost all War Department brake vans were fitted with vacuum cylinders, as they were exclusively used on ammunition trains.
 The Southern Railway built 46 twin-bogie brake vans: the first 21 on redundant electric locomotive chassis, termed the "Gondola" brake vans; and the last 25 on new chassis, termed the "Queen Mary" brake vans.
-Designed for high speed operation on milk and parcels trains rather than stopping power, they had a lengthened cabin, but did not cover the entire twin-bogie chassis.
+Designed for high-speed operation on milk and parcels trains rather than stopping power, they had a lengthened cabin.
+Still, they did not cover the entire twin-bogie chassis.

 Equipment and Furniture

 Equipment carried aboard the brake van, which had to be checked by the guard before the train's departure, consisted of: